 People are busy.
 There is also a lot of competition for attention on the web.
 So keep your posts short and sweet and break up text into blocks or lists where possible.
 About 500 words should suffice for a blog post.

-Gulf Steel Works, a leading manufacturing company in Saudi Arabia.
-Our client in Saudi Arabia wanted to increase their online presence, check out how we helped them achieve that and more!
+See how we have helped Gulf Steel Works - a leading manufacturing company in Saudi Arabia to achieve their goal of increasing their online presence, and more!